Psychedelics in Society and Culture

 @Tahtone

-Tristan is a member of the Kiowa Tribe and is the incoming editor-at-large at Grist.
+Tristan Ahtone is a member of the Kiowa Tribe and is editor-at-large at Grist.
 He previously served as editor-in-chief at the Texas Observer and Indigenous Affairs editor at High Country News.
-He has reported for Al Jazeera America, PBS NewsHour, National Native News, NPR, and National Geographic.
-Tristan’s stories have won multiple honors, including investigative awards from the Gannett Foundation and Public Radio News Directors Incorporated.
-He also led the High Country News team that received a George Polk Award, an IRE Award, a Sigma Award, a Society of News Design Award, and a National Magazine Award nomination.
-A past president of the Native American Journalists Association, Tristan is a 2017 Nieman Fellow and a director of the MuckRock Foundation.
+He has reported for Al Jazeera America, PBS NewsHour, National Native News, NPR and National Geographic.
+Ahtone’s stories have won multiple honors, including investigative awards from the Gannett Foundation and Public Radio News Directors Incorporated.
+He additionally led the High Country News team that received a George Polk Award, an IRE Award, a Sigma Award, a Society of News Design Award and a National Magazine Award nomination.
+A past president of the Native American Journalists Association, Ahtone is a 2017 Nieman Fellow and a director of the Muckrock Foundation.

 Photo of Alan Burdick